stefanDeveloper/heiDGAF/docs/pipeline.rst

 - **Field Validation**:

   - Checks include data type verification and value range checks (e.g., verifying that an IP address is valid).
-  - Only loglines meeting the criteria are forwarded to the :class:`CollectorKafkaBatchSender`.
+  - Only loglines meeting the criteria are forwarded to the :class:`BufferedBatchSender`.

 - **Subnet Identification**: